Ivory (wrestler): Independent circuit (2005–2006)

-Sporadic WWE appearances (2015–present)
+Sporadic WWE appearances and Hall of Fame (2015–present)

 Ivory took part in the WrestleMania Axxess convention from WrestleMania 31 in March 2015 and later appeared on The WWE List, a digital series that aired on WWE.com.
 On January 27, 2016, she appeared on the WWE Network program Table for 3, alongside fellow wrestlers Alundra Blayze and Molly Holly.

 On February 12, 2018, it was announced that Ivory would be inducted into the WWE Hall of Fame class of 2018.
 At the ceremony on April 6, she was inducted by Molly Holly.
 On April 8, she appeared alongside the 2018 Hall of Fame class at WrestleMania 34.

 Ivory made her in-ring return for WWE's first ever all-women's pay per view, WWE Evolution, to compete in a battle royal for a future title shot at the WWE Raw Women's Championship.
 She lasted longer than all of the returning female legends, placing fifth after being eliminated by Asuka.

 In 2019, she was in attendance for the following year's WWE Hall of Fame ceremony in support of Torrie Wilson.

 On January 29, 2022, Ivory returned to WWE in her Right To Censor gimmick, entering the 2022 Women's Royal Rumble match at number 18.
 She started to cut a promo on her way to the ring and lasted an overall 25 seconds in the match, before being eliminated by Rhea Ripley.
-At age 60, she became the oldest woman to enter the women's Royal Rumble, and the 3rd oldest competitor in any Royal Rumble behind Jerry Lawler at 62, and Jimmy Snuka at 64.
+At age 60, she became the oldest woman to enter the women's Royal Rumble, and the third oldest competitor in any Royal Rumble behind Jerry Lawler at 62, and Jimmy Snuka at 64.

+Moretti was shown in the crowd on July 13, 2025, during the Evolution 2 event, being recognized as one of the pioneers of WWE's Women's Evolution alongside several female WWE Hall of Famers and legends.

 Other media

-Ivory has appeared in nine WWE video games.
+Moretti (as Ivory) has appeared in nine WWE video games.
 She made her in-game debut at WWF WrestleMania 2000 and appears in WWF SmackDown!
 2: Know Your Role, WWF No Mercy, WWF SmackDown!
 Just Bring It, WWF Raw, WWE SmackDown!
 Shut Your Mouth, WWE 2K17 (DLC), WWE 2K18 and WWE 2K19.

+In 2012, Moretti appeared in the documentary, GLOW: The Story of the Gorgeous Ladies of Wrestling, which was directed by Brett Whitcomb and premiered at Hot Docs Canadian International Documentary Festival.
+The documentary served as the inspiration for the fictional television series GLOW on Netflix.

-Ivory appeared on the San Juan Community Theatre's production Chicago as Velma Kelly.
+Moretti has appeared in numerous San Juan Community Theatre productions, including Chicago as Velma Kelly.
+She has also judged local dog shows and modelled in the annual county fair show, "Fashion Trashion".